-- Studying 6–8 hours daily with a structured plan is sufficient to clear the exam in 30 days.
+- Generally, a well-structured plan of studying for 6-8 hours daily is enough to clear the exam within the next 30 days.

-- NCERT textbooks and previous-year compartment papers are the two most important resources for this preparation window.
+- NCERT Textbooks and previous year compartment papers are the most important resources for preparing.

 CBSE Class 12 Compartment Exam 2026 Overview